vaadin/platform/scripts/generator/templates/template-release-notes-prerelease.md

 # Known Issues and Limitations

-This is the prerelease version of vaadin 17 for evaluating a number of new features and bug fixes.
+This is the prerelease version of Vaadin 18 for evaluating a number of new features and bug fixes.
 The API in this prerelease version is not considered final and may change based on user feedback.

 ## Flow
 - The Template-in-Template feature has [some limitations](https://github.com/vaadin/flow/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Atemplate-in-template+)